Tutti

 Photo by Jessica Rockwitz

-Often, when people are searching for photographers, they are looking for a specific requirement or style.
 Try to profile your ideal client and establish what it is that they are looking for.
 However, this doesn't mean that you have to box yourself into one specific genre - just make sure that you keep your work neatly categorised if you want to cast a wider net.

-If you're struggling to find your niche, try looking at what sort of photography you personally gravitate towards.
+If you're struggling to find your style, try looking at what sort of photography you personally gravitate towards.
 Use photography forums and sites like Flickr and Pinterest to identify the keywords that people use to describe different aesthetics.
 From there, you can take a mental checklist of those that you like, and cross-reference them with your own work to see if there is any overlap.
 If you're early on in your career, don't stress too much about nailing down your specific niche - the more work you do, the more it will start to fall into place.

 Hire locations for your next photoshoot with Tutti